viloocity/Leuwenhoek/README.md

 ## Overview

 This project implements **constitutional auditing** for large language models (LLMs).
-The goal is to define and enforce organizational policies ("constitutions")—for example, no profanity, no disclosure of sensitive employee information (SSNs, etc.)—across various LLM deployments.
+The goal is to define and enforce organizational policies ("constitutions")—for example, no profanity, no disclosure of sensitive employee information, SSNs, etc. —across various LLM deployments.

 ## Motivation

-Organizations often have internal rules and policies beyond basic moderation (3H: hate, harassment, and harmful content).
-Enforcing these policies consistently in LLM-powered applications is challenging:
+Organizations often have internal rules and policies beyond 3H (Helpful, Healthy and Honest).
+Enforcing these constitutions consistently in LLM-powered applications is crucial for enterprises and non compliance may be linked to high fines or loss of reputation.

+Possible methods to implement constitutions are:

-- System prompts alone may be insufficient.
+- System prompts (eg custom GPTs)
+- Hard-coded rules
-- Hard-coded rules or external knowledge stores (RAG) add complexity.
+- control over organizational context as in RAG or external data stores

 By developing a testing framework around a formalized constitution, we can evaluate and compare how well different LLMs adhere to policy in diverse environments.